-‘YOUNG ORCHIDS THESPIANS’ is a uniquely designed curriculum for Theatre followed at every branch of ORCHIDS The International School.
+‘YOUNG ORCHIDS THESPIANS’ is a uniquely designed curriculum for theatre followed at every branch of ORCHIDS International School.
 This curriculum is based on David Kolb’s ‘Experiential Learning Theory’, Lev Vygotsky’s ‘Social Constructivist and Collaborative Learning Theories” and Jerome Bruner’s ‘Scaffolding Learning Model’.

-- To nurture learners’ imagination, creative and critical thinking skills.
+- To nurture learners’ imagination, creativity, and critical thinking skills.

 - To build a community of learners who are continuously hungry for more learning all through their lives.
 For them ‘more becomes less’.

 - To work collaboratively and create an environment of mutual trust, love, and respect.

 - To empower young theatre learners with the theatre tools to create performances.